mylad13/jackal_multi_robot/notes.md

 colcon build --symlink-install
 source ~/ros2_ws/install/setup.bash
 ```
 You don't need to execute colcon build every time you change your python code if you include the option --symlink-install.
+But remember to always source ~/ros2_ws/install/setup.bash when you add new packages to the workspace.

 ---